-Admittedly, I talk a lot of smack about department store cards on this website.
+Admittedly, there are quite a few negative reviews involving department store cards on this website.
 With high APRs and little to no rewards, you probably understand why we take a somewhat dim view on that part of the industry.

-And there is a very good reason to get a department store card: If you have bad credit or you’re just building it for the first time, you need to go after credit cards that are known for having easy approval.
-Many department stores fit that mold.
+And there is a very good reason to get a department store card: If you have bad credit or just very little credit history it can be an effective strategy to apply for credit cards that are known for having easy approval.
+Many department store credit cards check that box.